jxlsteam/jxls/README.md

 ## News

-Please do not use RC1. (see #108)

-New release 2.10.0 RC1 comes with support for JSR310, multi-line SQL, formula recalculation etc. Thank you for the contributions.
+New release 2.10.0 RC2 comes with support for JSR310, multi-line SQL, formula recalculation etc. Thank you for the contributions.

 JXLS has moved from BitBucket to Github.
 Please use the Github issue tracker for bugs and the Github [Discussions](https://github.com/jxlsteam/jxls/discussions/categories/q-a) for questions.